alexandre-lavoie/deep-physics/README.md

 # Credits and Acknowledgment

 Research project made by Alexandre Lavoie and James Kary from Vanier College, QC, Canada.
-We want to thank Prof. Ivan Ivanov for his guidance in the field.
+We want to thank Prof. Ivan Ivanov for his guidance.